tlswg/snip/draft-thomson-tls-snip.md

 MUST send a fatal illegal_parameter alert.

 A server deployment that supports multiple incompatible protocols MAY advertise all protocols that are supported.
+Each protocol is paired with an identifier for the Protocol Authentication Scope, which defines how endpoints for that protocol might be discovered; see {{pas}}.

+A server needs to ensure that protocols advertised in this fashion are available to the client within the same protocol authentication scope.

+A server MUST omit any compatible protocols from this extension.
+That is, any protocol that the server might be able to select, had the client offered the protocol in the application_layer_protocol_negotiation extension.
+Clients are expected to include all compatible protocols in the application_layer_protocol_negotiation extension.

-A server MAY limit this to protocols that it considers to have similar semantics to protocols that the client lists in its application_layer_protocol_negotiation extension.
+A server MAY limit the incompatible protocols that it advertises to those that have similar semantics to protocols that the client lists in its application_layer_protocol_negotiation extension.

-The definition of what a server includes is intentionally loose.
+The definition of what a server includes is intentionally flexible.
 It is better that a server offer more information than less as the needs of a client are not necessarily well reflected in its ALPN extension.
-However, it is not reasonable to require that a server advertise all potential protocols as that is unlikely to be practical.
+However, it might not be feasible for a server to advertise all potential protocols; see

-A server MUST omit any compatible protocols from this extension on the understanding that the client will include compatible protocols in the application_layer_protocol_negotiation extension.
+{{operational}} for more discussion on this point.

+# Incompatible Protocol Selection {#selection}

+This document expands the definition of protocol negotiation to include both compatible and incompatible protocols and provide protection against downgrade for both types of selection.
+ALPN {{?ALPN}} only considers compatible
+protocols: the client presents a set of compatible options and the server chooses its most preferred.

+With an selection of protocols that includes incompatible options, the client makes a selection between incompatible options before making a connection attempt.
+Therefore, this design does not enable negotiation, it instead provides the client with information about other incompatible protocols that the server might support.

+Detecting a potential downgrade between incompatible protocols does not automatically imply that a client abandon a connection attempt.
+It only provides the client with authenticated information about its options.
+What a client does with this information is left to client policy.

+In brief:

+* For compatible protocols, the client offers all acceptable options and the server selects its most preferred

+* For incompatible protocols, information the server offers is authenticated and the client is able to act on that

+For a protocol like HTTP/3, this might not result in the client choosing to use HTTP/3, even if HTTP/3 is preferred and the server indicates that a service endpoint supporting HTTP/3 is available.
+Blocking of UDP or QUIC is known to be widespread.
+As a result, clients might adopt a policy of tolerating a downgrade to a TCP-based protocol, even if HTTP/3 were preferred.
+However, as blocking of UDP is highly correlated by access network, clients that are able to establish HTTP/3 connections to some servers might choose to apply a stricter policy when a server that indicates HTTP/3 support is unreachable.

+# Protocol Authentication Scope {#pas}

+A protocol authentication scope includes a set of service endpoints that are provided downgrade protection by this mechanism.
+There are multiple types of protocol authentication scope, each identified by a different type.
+The type of protocol authentication scope is encoded in the `ProtocolAuthenticationScope` enum.

+The type of protocol authentication scope describes how a client might learn of all of the service endpoints that a server offers in that scope.
+If a client has attempted to discover service endpoints using the methods defined by the protocol authentication scope, receiving an incompatible_protocols extension from a server is a strong indication of a potential downgrade attack.

+A client considers that a downgrade attack might have occurred if all of the following occur:

-A server needs to ensure that protocols advertised in this fashion are available to the client within the same protocol authentication scope.
+1. A server advertises that there are endpoints that support a protocol that the client prefers over the protocol that is currently in use.

-# Protocol Authentication Scope

-The protocol authentication scope is the set of protocol endpoints at a server that share a protocol configuration.
-A client learns of this scope as part of the process it follows to discover the server.
+2. The protocol authentication scope associated with that protocol is understood by the client and the client attempted to discover services in that scope.

-By default, the protocol authentication scope is a single protocol endpoint.
-The default protocol authentication scope offers no means to authenticate incompatible protocols as it is not possible for a client to access any endpoint that supports those protocols.
-A client cannot use information from the incompatible_protocols extension unless a wider scope is used.

-\[\[TODO: This likely needs some discussion.]]
+In response to detecting a potential downgrade attack, a client might abandon the current connection attempt and report an error.
+A client that supports discovery of incompatible protocols, but chooses not to make a discovery attempt under normal conditions might instead not fail, but it could use what it learns as cause to initiate discovery.

+## The Default Scope {#default}

+The default protocol authentication scope reserves an identifier of 0.
+A client cannot act on information about incompatible protocols advertised with this scope.
+A server MUST NOT advertise incompatible protocols with this scope;
+however, a client MUST ignore advertisements it receives.

+The default protocol authentication scope is reserved for discovery methods that have no explicit scope; see {{other}} for more on this subject.

-## SVCB Discovery Scope
+## SVCB Scope {#svcb}

-For SVCB records, the protocol authentication scope is defined by the set of ServiceForm SVCB records with the same SvcDomainName.
+The SVCB protocol authentication scope uses an identifier of 1.
+A server that lists incompatible protocols with this scope indicates that SVCB records ServiceForm records with the same SvcDomainName exist that refer to services that support the indicated protocol.

+The SVCB protocol authentication scope also applies to records that use the SVCB form, like HTTPS.

 This ensures that the final choice a client makes between ServiceForm SVCB records is protected by this extension.
 If the client does not receive a SVCB